The Les & Barb Licklider Scholarship

 The scholarship is available for any current student who was active in GLC in high school regardless of where he/she is in the process of completing post-secondary education.
 For those beyond one semester, the criteria and application process are the same as above, except current post-secondary undergraduate students should write the essay in response to this question: “What have you learned in your post-secondary education that will give you a firm foundation to make a living, make a life and make a difference?”
 (This was always what I tried to get my students to internalize as their obligation for having the privilege of becoming a highly-educated American.)

-Over the past two years, first time scholarships have been awarded to eleven individuals, and renewal scholarships have been awarded to three individuals.
+Over the past three years, first time scholarships have been awarded to fourteen individuals, and renewal scholarships have been awarded to eight individuals.
 Recipients of the scholarship in 2018 include Jacob Adams, Mitchell Daharsh, Lydia Heydlauff, Leta Jaquis, Annika Rotto and Maura Saltzman.
 First time recipients of the scholarship in 2019 include Logan Litchfield, Camry Folkmann, Connor Olson, Abigail Jaquis and Inga Rotto.
+In 2020, recipients included Aaliyah Scott, Garrison Holck, and Gabi Ricklefs.

 Since there is plenty of money at this writing, all of these students are eligible for a renewal.
 This renewal is for anyone still in their program as well as those in their first year of working as a professional.
 The essay for these applicants is: